MoidAltaf33/DataAnalyst-SQL-Project/README.md

-# Data Analyst Portfolio Project Repository
+# Data Analyst Portfolio Project
 Hello, My Name is Moid and this is my Git Hub channel.
 Here I am building my portfolio Project that I learn from expert like AlexTheAnalyst, Luke Barousse, Dhaval Patel and other famous youtube channels.